-c.
-Brookhaven Town Kettle Hole Park - G. Hanson Water is running into the kettle hole from hospital loop road.
+- c.
+Brookhaven Town Kettle Hole Park G. Hanson Water is running into the kettle hole from hospital loop road.
 There is a culvert from the road that drains into the kettle hole.
 B. Chernow said that the engineering firm H2M was asked to resize the recharge basin to deal with extra runoff.
-Chris Brennan is managing the project.

-d.
-Review committee charge from the University Senate - M. Bowman

-- M. Bowman was absent, so G. Hanson lead the discussion.
+Chris Brennaen should look into dealing with culvert problemis managing the project. - d.
+Review committee charge from the University Senate M. Bowman - M. Bowman was absent, so G. Hanson lead the discussion.
 Presented new wording that was submitted by M. Bowman. - B. Chernow requested that the wording be changed so that the committee would continue to report only to the Assistant VP for Facilities and Services, as in the existing wording.
-This would eliminate confusion over reporting and be more efficient. - B. Dethlefs pointed out that all University Senate standing committees act in an advisory capacity to a single designated administrator. - A motion to accept the new wording for the Campus Environment Committee charge, with changes, was approved by unanimous consent.
-(See attachment B).
-The new charge will be brought before the Senate for approval.
+This would eliminate confusion over reporting and be more efficient. - WB.
+Dethlefs pointed out that all University Senate standing committees have a single person to report to act in an advisory capacity to a single designated administrator. - A motion to accept the new wording for the Campus Environment Committee charge, with changes, was approved by unanimous consent.
+(See appendix attachment B)A. The new charge will be brought before the Senate for approval.